 Hiring remote employees comes with the challenge of Form I-9 compliance issues, as employee’s work authorization documents have to be verified within the stipulated three-day period.
 Employers hiring remote workers have to verify eligibility status and comply with requirements by completing the Form I-9 within the first three working days of the new hire by checking the original documents in the presence of the employee.
+Over 70% of Form I-9s are found to contain errors that could lead to hefty fines and penalties in the event of an I-9 audit.

 The basic steps of filling out the form I-9 remains unchanged for remote hiring